amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 Any macro can be used as a macro shape except for _constants_--macros which take zero parameters.
 Constants cannot be used as a macro shape because their serialized representation would be empty, making it impossible to encode them in [expression groups](#expression-groups).
-However, this limitation not sacrifice any expressiveness; the desired constant can always be invoked directly in the body of the macro.
+However, this limitation does not sacrifice any expressiveness; the desired constant can always be invoked directly in the body of the macro.

 ```ion